mpayetta/mpayetta.github.io/_posts/2016-07-22-building-a-node-restful-api-intro-and-setup.markdown

 and understand the core pieces of it.
 I'm not planning to go deep in very basic concepts, but you can always post a comment in the post or find information online if there's anything you don't understand.

+You can find the code for this tutorial in [GitHub](https://github.com/mpayetta/node-es6-rest-api).

 ## Why a RESTful API?